 |Home | News | Daelnet Directory | What's New | Features | Gallery | Local Info | Books & Maps | Contact Us | Services|

-Kilnsey - The marsh by the kiln (Old English) more places »
+Silverdale - The silver valley, most likely describing the grey limestone of the area (Old Norse/Old English) more places »

 Copyright 1995-2013 - Dales.Net